-Acupuncture has many abilities that western medicine does not have, such as the ability to improve the energetic functioning of the body.
+Acupuncture has many abilities that western medicine does not have, such as the ability to help with chronic pain, and to improve the functioning of the body.
 This is especially useful in chronic, ongoing conditions.
 Acupuncture may provide help for conditions that western medicine relies on drugs to control.

 Acupuncture is recognised by many medical organisations worldwide including the NHS who provide this treatment in pain clinics and hospitals across the country.